Chords + Lyrics | I Don’t Feel Like Dancin’

 | Bm (VI) | F#m (III) | Am7 (Vm) | G (IV) |

 The Bm (VI), F#m (III), and G (IV) follow familiar territory, but the Am7 is the standout.
-The easiest way to interpret it is as a bVIIx chord, much like the C earlier in the song, but with the V chord in the bass.
+The easiest way to interpret it is as a bVIIx chord, much like the C earlier in the song, but with the V chords root in the bass.
 You could also describe it as a Vm, depending on how you view the harmony.

 After the first chorus, we get a new instrumental section—but this time, we’ve modulated: